QuantLaw/legal-data-preprocessing/README.md

 1. Download the data: `python download_us_code_data.py`
 2. Run all steps of the pipeline: `python . us all`

+For the US statute & regulatory data:

+1. Download the data: `python download_us_code_data.py`
+2. Download the data: `python download_us_reg_data.py`
+3. Run all steps of the pipeline: `python . us all -r`

 For the German statute data, using a *juris* export:

 1. Prepare the data (as shown in a separate repository)
 2. Run all steps of the pipeline: `python . de all`

+For the German statute & regulations data, using a *juris* export:

+1. Prepare the data (as shown in a separate repository)
+2. Run all steps of the pipeline: `python . de all -r`

 For the German statute data, using Gesetze im Internet (GII):